adaptivui/tapestry-genetify-demo/README.md

 tapestry-genetify-demo
 ======================

-A demo website (kawwa design) to illustrate the use of the tapestry-genetify module
+A demo website using the [kawwa](https://github.com/got5/KAWWA) design to illustrate the use of the tapestry-genetify module

 Installation
 ============